-Making your own DIY ornaments is not only fun for adults, but also children.
-One unique and creative ornament you can make is a gumball machine.
+Making your own Christmas tree ornaments is fun for children and adults alike.
+One unique and creative Christmas DIY ornament you can make is a gumball machine.

 I love to make crafts with my kids around the holidays.
 We like to use conventional Christmas materials to make unconventional Christmas crafts.
 One that we made recently was a gumball machine ornament.
-It quick and easy to make, which is why it can be perfect for a child’s school party!
+It’s an easy Christmas ornament, which is why it can be a perfect activity for a child’s school party!

 I created this DIY Christmas ornament using a clear ornament, a mini flowerpot and candied sprinkles.
-You can fill yours with nonpareils and it will look even more like mini gumballs.
-I just used what was on hand because it was one less thing I had to make!
+You can fill your ornament ball with nonpareils, which will look even more like mini gumballs.
+I just used what was on hand because it was one less thing to do!

 - The first step in this gumball ornament diy project is to paint your mini flowerpot red.
 While one coat should be enough, you may want to add a second to make the red really pop.

-Next, take the hook and cover from the top of your ornament.
+- Next, take the hook and cap from the top of your ornament.
 Paint the cap red.
-While that is drying, fill the ornament with your sprinkles.
-Attach the cap onto the ornament, adhering it with hot glue (so it does not come back off again.
+While that’s drying, fill the ornament with your sprinkles.
+Attach the cap to the ornament, adhering it with hot glue (so it doesn’t come off again).

-Use hot glue to glue the bottom of the ornament to the bottom of your red flower pot.
-Allow the glue to dry for about ten minutes before you attempt to hang on your tree.
-If your tree isn’t strong enough to support this sturdy little ornament, it makes a great little decoration to pair with your other Christmas decor too!
+- Use hot glue to glue the bottom of the ornament to the bottom of the red flowerpot.
+Let the glue dry for about 10 minutes before you attempt to hang the ornament on your Christmas tree.
+(If your tree isn’t strong enough to support this sturdy little ornament, it makes a great little Christmas decoration to pair with your other holiday decor, too!)

-BONUS TIP: If you want to ensure it is really lightweight, you can use a K-Cup rather than a flowerpot.
+BONUS TIP: If you want to ensure this Christmas tree ornament is really lightweight, you can use a K-Cup rather than a flowerpot.
 Just use spray paint to paint the K-Cup red, then use a black marker to add the “hole” at the bottom where the gumball would come out.
 That’s all she wrote for this simple and easy gumball ornament diy project!!